Kelly Brook Poses In Floral Dress With Thigh-High Slits For Latest Outfit Post

-British celebrity Kelly Brook to Instagram to update fans with a number of new photos of herself.
-The 40-year-old actress, model, and radio host has teamed up with F&F clothing to promote their garments and looks nothing short of incredible.
+British celebrity Kelly Brook took to Instagram to update fans with a number of new photos of herself.
+The 40-year-old actress, model, and radio host has teamed up with F&F clothing to promote their pieces, and she looked nothing short of incredible.

 The Heart FM presenter stunned in a floral dress that had short sleeves.
 The garment also featured thigh-high slits on each side that helped display more leg.
-Brook paired the attire with black leather heels that showed off her feet and pedicured toes.
+Brook paired the attire with black heeled sandals that showed off her pedicured toes.
 She accessorized with a couple of bracelets and styled her long straight blond hair down with a middle part.
 For the occasion, Brook kept her nails short.

 The former Britain’s Next Top Model panelist treated her followers to three images within one upload.

-In the first shot, she was caught walking in motion outdoors.
+In the first shot, she was caught walking outdoors.
 Brook looked directly at the camera lens with a big smile on her face and flashed her pearly whites.

-In the next slide, she snapped standing in front of a large green bush from head-to-toe.
-Brook continued to smile and placed one foot in front of the other.
+In the next slide, she was snapped from head-to-toe standing in front of a large green bush.
+Brook continued to smile as she appeared to take a step forward.

-In the third and final frame, she placed one hand on her hip and crossed her legs over.
+In the third and final frame, she placed one hand on her hip and crossed one leg in front of the other.
 Brook gazed at the camera with a fierce expression and subtly pushed her left hip out.

-For her caption, she told fans that these pics were taken yesterday while wearing her favorite summer dress from F&F Clothing.
+For her caption, she told fans that the pics were taken yesterday while she wore her favorite summer dress from F&F Clothing.

 In the span of eight hours, her post racked up more than 11,300 likes and over 130 comments, proving to be very popular with her 1.2 million followers.